Featured Image Credit: Isabella

 How do you set up the week in your bujo?!!?
 YOU PLANET!
 But seriously, check out this awesome planet drawing tutorial!
 I love space themes, like absolutely cannot get enough and for me, it’s imperative that I have a good idea of how to draw planets.
-This is simplicity and it’s finest, and the drawing itself is out of this world!
-They are so cute, each one is unique, and she does an amazing job with her step by step.
-I love this to the moon and back 🌚
+This is simplicity and its finest, and the drawing itself is out of this world!
+They are so cute, each one is unique, and she does an amazing job with her step-by-step.
+I love this to the moon and back.

 Photo credit: Umran on Instagram

-Noses are red, fingers are blue, I never get tired of cute winter themes, how about you?
+Noses are red, fingers are blue, and I never get tired of cute winter themes, how about you?
 As a Michigander, I have had to learn to perfect winter doodle decorations such as gloves, coffee, snowmen, hats, and fireplaces because well, I’m drawing them so freaking much.
 It never stops snowing around here, I swear!
 No matter where you’re from this winter doodling theme is adorable.
 This shows you how to make all of the above, and more

 Related Bujo Post: Best Bullet Journal Winter Doodle Ideas